Z3Social/Z3-UI/README.md

 #### `NODE_ENV`

 The Node environment.
-NexUI checks for the following options:
+Z3-UI checks for the following options:

 - `development` - What you should use while developing NexUI FE.
 - `production` - Use when compiling to deploy to a live server.